National Association of Legal Investigators Certified Legal Investigator Program

 Legal investigators who make a commitment to obtain the designation of CLI elevate the profession and, more importantly, themselves.
 Just ask a CLI!
 Friends, any person who has experienced the challenging process of CLI certification will tell you the experience and benefit was well worth the time, effort, and energy.
 Earning the CLI designation is one of the most rewarding highlights in any investigator’s professional career, a pinnacle experience.
 Yet it pales in comparison to the lifelong benefits Certified Legal Investigators impart to those they serve- the client.
 Challenge yourself.
 Take the CLI examination.
 You won’t regret it, ever.
 Thank you.

 The Legal Investigator

-Legal investigators assist attorneys by reviewing police reports and discovery materials, analyzing and photographing crime or accident scenes, interviewing parties and witnesses, performing background investigations, preparing documentary and demonstrative evidence, recommending experts, and testifying in court.
-Legal investigators must exhibit the highest standards or professional and ethical conduct.
+Legal investigators assist attorneys by reviewing police reports and discovery materials, analyzing and photographing crime or accident scenes, interviewing parties and witnesses, obtaining signed or recorded statements, performing background investigations, preparing documentary and demonstrative evidence, recommending experts and testifying in court.
+Legal investigators must exhibit the highest standards of professional and ethical conduct.

-The National Association of Legal Investigators, Inc. sets national certification standards for legal investigators and confers the designation Certified Legal Investigator® upon those who meet professional requirements and who successfully pass stringent written and oral examinations.
+The National Association of Legal Investigators, Inc. sets national certification standards for legal investigators and confers the designation of Certified Legal Investigator® upon those who meet professional requirements and who successfully pass stringent written and oral examinations.
 For this reason, the designation Certified Legal Investigator® is a most honored and sought-after credential.
-Once conferred, Certified Legal Investigators must advance their professional careers by earning continuing education credits and by maintaining the high standards of the Certified Legal Investigator® Program.
+Once conferred, Certified Legal Investigators® must advance their professional careers by earning continuing educational credits and by maintaining the high standards of the Certified Legal Investigator® Program.